 Both Model A and Model B discovery as defined in clause 6.3.2 of TS 23.304 [7] are supported for the 5G ProSe capable UEs discovery (including commercial and public safety use cases).
-During Ranging/SL Positioning UE direct discovery, the discovery type indicates "Ranging/Sidelink Positioning"; During Ranging/SL Positioning Group Member Discovery, the Application Layer Group ID indicates a Ranging/Sidelink Positioning group that the UE belongs to.
+During Ranging/SL Positioning UE direct discovery, the 5G ProSe direct discovery is related to "Ranging/Sidelink Positioning"; During Ranging/SL Positioning Group Member Discovery, the Application Layer Group ID indicates a Ranging/Sidelink Positioning group that the UE belongs to.

-NOTE: The discovery type and content value are designed for Ranging/Sidelink Positioning UE discovery that depends on stage 3.
+NOTE: The design for the 5G ProSe direct discovery related to the Ranging/Sidelink Positioning depends on stage 3.